symplytheo/helper-functions/README.md

 # Utilityjs

-> A collection of all javascript snippet that might be useful for my next project
+> A collection of all javascript helper functions that might be useful for my next project

+## Collections

+- Range